locnnil/workshop/docs/tutorial/index.rst

 **This is the single most important part of the tutorial**;
-your deliverables, however complex they are, end up on the host system, while the tool-chain is transparently confined and managed by |project_markup|.
+your deliverables, however complex they are, end up on the host system, while the tool-chain is transparently confined and managed by |ws_markup|.

 Next, we'll explore the remaining aspects of your daily workshop usage.